 Are you wondering how to increase body awareness in your children?
-In this video series, NAPA PT Cait Parr shares some of her favorite body awareness activities for you to try with your children at home!
+In this video series, NAPA PT Cait Parr shares some of her favorite body awareness activities that are used in physical and occupational therapy sessions at NAPA.
+You can try these activities to promote body awareness with your kids at home.
 We hope you find the videos helpful.
 If you prefer text, we have the videos transcribed for you below.
 Have fun!

 I’m going to talk about some body awareness exercises that you can try at home with your kids.